The Qutub Minar complex is a collection of architectural marvels located at the Mehrauli Archaeological Park in New Delhi, India. The complex...

 The first can be seen on top of this bus shelter in Admiralty Road, where there are three people depicted in a life-size scale: an elderly woman and an elderly man dancing on the left, and one man playing an accordion while sitting on the right.
 It seems saying: Don’t forget your grandparents!
 Actually, authorities placed barriers around the bus stop in order to protect it.

 Not far away, within the Merrivale Model Village, Banksy positioned a new cottage among the others already present and he wrote on it: Go Big or Go Home.
 The message is clear: you either aim for the stars or do nothing at all.
-The cottage has been placed in a protective transparent box, and it is displayed just a few hours during the day, always under direct supervision.
+The cottage has been placed in a protective transparent box, and was displayed just a few hours during the day, always under direct supervision.
+According to the Google Maps, Merrivale Model Village is temporarily closed and not available for tourists.

 Just few meters away, in Gorleston-on-sea (Norfolk), Banksy stenciled a very debated subject.
 On the little wall of Gorleston Model Boat Club (a pond where you can enjoy races with your model boat), next to the central bench, he realized two children who are thrown away into the air, holding to an inflatable dinghy being pumped up by an adult, who is not caring because they are drinking something.
 The mural was immediately painted over, because it painfully recalled a terrible event.
 In 2018, a little girl died after an inflatable trampoline burst exactly on the beach of the town.
 The local community was too sensitive and thanked the deletion of the artwork.
 What did Banksy want to say with this?